-Personal Social and Health Education (PSHE) helps to enable children to create and develop positive, respectful relationships with their peers.
-At Paston Ridings, we strive for all of our pupils to acquire the skills, knowledge, skills and understanding that children need to lead confident, healthy, independent lives.
+Personal Social and Health Education (PSHE) helps children to create and develop positive and respectful relationships with their peers.
+At Paston Ridings, we strive for all of our pupils to acquire the skills, knowledge and understanding they need to lead confident, healthy, independent lives.
 Our aim is for them to become informed, active and responsible citizens - learning effectively and performing in a socially acceptable way.

 In school, children participate in PSHE lessons taken from the Jigsaw programme.
 Designed as a whole-school approach, Jigsaw provides a detailed and comprehensive scheme of learning for all year groups.
-It is a unique, spiral, progressive and effective scheme, aiming to prepare children/young people for life, helping them really know and value who they are and understand how they relate to other people in this ever-changing world.
-Lessons prepare our children for life, encouraging them to know and value who they are and understand how they can relate to others in our ever-changing world.
+It is a unique, spiral, progressive and effective scheme, aiming to prepare children for life, helping them value who they are and understand how they relate to other people in this ever-changing world.

 Each year group concentrates on six jigsaw pieces which all have a strong emphasis on emotional literacy, building resilience, mindfulness and nurturing their mental and physical health.

 - Healthy Me

 As part of the PHSE programme that the School offers, the Governors have decided that Relationships and Sex Education will form part of the School’s curriculum.
 Before the lessons commence in Year five and six, in the Summer Term, parents will be invited to review materials intended for use in these lessons.
 The use of outside speakers will be confined to the School Nurse and a teacher will always be present for these lessons.
 Parents may withdraw their children from all, or part of the relationships and sex education programme by informing the Headteacher in writing, although it is a requirement of the National Curriculum in Science for all pupils to be taught about human development and reproduction.